-We regularly run student projects for undergraduates and postgraduates in developing activities for education.
+We run regular student projects, for undergraduates and postgraduates, to help in developing activities for education.

-We participated in the creation, and now coordinates the distribution to schools, of 'Materials Monopoly' a version of the board game aimed at giving students an idea of the uses of different types of material, and how research develops their capability for different applications.
+We assisted in the creation of 'Materials Monopoly', and now coordinate its distribution to schools.
+'Materials Monopoly' is a version of the iconic board game that's aimed at giving students an idea of the uses of different types of material, and how research develops their capability for different applications.

-The unique version of the popular game was invented by students from the Advanced Metallic Systems Centre of Doctoral Training to engage school children in engineering materials, replacing the iconic coloured streets around the board with a range of materials used in science, engineering and manufacturing, from cheap wood to expensive elements like uranium, as well as turning the train stations into facilities such as processing stations.
+Designed by students from the Advanced Metallic Systems Centre of Doctoral Training, this unique version of Monopoly engages school children in engineering materials, replacing the iconic coloured streets around the board with differently priced materials used in science, engineering and manufacturing, and turning the train stations into facilities such as processing stations.

-Some of our work in developing educational resources around the use of chocolate to demonstrate material properties and behaviour has been published in journals for Teachers.
+We have developed educational resources around the use of chocolate to demonstrate material properties and behaviour, with our work published in journals for teachers:

 Lucy B Parsons and Russell Goodall, “Testing the fracture behaviour of chocolate”, Physics Education 46 (2011) 50-56

 This is an author-created, un-copyedited version of an article accepted for publication/published in Physics Education.
 IOP Publishing Ltd is not responsible for any errors or omissions in this version of the manuscript or any version derived from it.
 The Version of Record is available online at doi:10.1088/0031-9120/46/1/006.

 Julian Dean, Katrin Thomson, Lisa Hollands, Joanna Bates, Melvyn Carter, Colin Freeman, Plato Kapranos and Russell Goodall, “High-performance composite chocolate” Physics Education 48 (2013) 465-471